leanprover/lean4/README.md

 # Lake

 Lake (Lean Make) is a new build system and package manager for Lean 4.
-With Lake, package configuration is written in Lean inside a dedicated `package.lean` file stored in the root of the package directory.
-Each `package.lean` includes a `package` declaration (akin to `main`) which defines the package's configuration.
+With Lake, package configuration is written in Lean inside a dedicated `lakefile.lean` stored in the root of the package directory.
+Each `lakefile.lean` includes a `package` declaration (akin to `main`) which defines the package's configuration.

 ## Building and Running Lake